lmc-eu/spirit-design-system/src/Resources/components/Accordion/README.md

 # Accordion

-This is Twig implementation of the [Accordion] component.
+This is Twig implementation of the [Accordion][accordion] component.

 ## Default usage (Stay open)